Uninett/Argus/docs/integrations/glue-services/index.rst

 | Source: https://gitlab.sikt.no/cnaas/mist-argus

-This will be available on Pypi after more polish is done.
+This will be available on PyPI after more polish is done.

 Other glue services
 -------------------